Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 You can unsummon the blade at any time by using an action.
 If you unwield the blade, it immediately unsummons.

 #### Transformation Boon: Infernal Sub-Contractor
-Your mastery of the infernal laws allows you to utilize the benefits of two [[Gifts of Damnation]] simultaneously.
+Your mastery of the infernal laws allows you to utilize the benefits of two [[System Reference/Homebrew Options/Transformations/All/Additional tables/Gifts of Damnation|Gifts of Damnation]] simultaneously.
 In addition, you may change gifts on a short rest instead of a long rest.
 #### Transformation Flaw: True Name
 Your fiendish transformation is complete, and you are reborn.
 You must choose a new name for yourself, which becomes your true name.
 You receive a talisman of brimstone and brass with your true name inscribed in infernal on it.
 A creature within 10 feet of you that knows your true name, can use an action and speak your true name in an attempt to bind you to their will.
 If they do, you must make a DC 20 Wisdom saving throw.
 On a failed save, you become charmed by the creature, and must complete all commands they issue to you to the best of your ability.
 You remain charmed for 8 hours.
 If the creature that bound you dies, this effect ends.